Long-Term Disability Insurance for Otolaryngologists

 How to File a Long-Term Disability Claim

-Filing a long-term disability claim can seem overwhelming, but Abell and Capitan Law is here to guide you through every step:
+Filing a long-term disability claim can seem overwhelming, but Capitan Law is here to guide you through every step:

 - Notify your employer – Letting your employer know that you have a health issue that may require you to cease performing your duties is the first step toward filing a successful claim.

 - Collect documentation – Gather all necessary medical records, employment information, and evidence of your disability.

 - Contact your insurance company – Notify your insurer about your disability and request the required claim forms.